Apply for a charitable land tax exemption

-Land used by charitable organisations (institutions) may be eligible for a land tax exemption or concession if it is:
+Land may be eligible for a land tax exemption or concession if it is:

-- Owned by a charitable institution and used exclusively for charitable purposes (current charity exemption)
+- Used and occupied by a charitable institution exclusively for charitable purposes (current charity exemption)

-- Vacant and owned by a charitable institution, is vacant, and is declared to be held for future charitable use,
+- Vacant and owned by a charitable organisation and is declared to be held for future charitable use (future charity exemption).

 Gather required information